 Some additional tax credits and deductions were adjusted for 2018 or altered under the conference bill.
 Here’s a look at a few of the most popular:

 Child Tax Credit.
 As written, the child tax credit will be increased to $2,000 per qualifying child and will be refundable up to $1,400, subject to phaseouts.
 The bill also includes a temporary $500 nonrefundable credit for other qualifying dependents (for example, older adults).
-Phaseouts, which are not indexed for inflation, will begin with adjusted gross income of more than $400,000 for married taxpayers filing jointly and more than $200,000 for all other taxpayers.
+Phaseouts, which are not indexed for inflation, will begin with an adjusted gross income of more than $400,000 for married taxpayers filing jointly and more than $200,000 for all other taxpayers.

 Earned Income Tax Credit (EITC).
 For 2018, the maximum EITC amount available is $6,444 for taxpayers filing jointly who have 3 or more qualifying children.
 The conference bill did not adjust these amounts.
 For more info, Rev. Proc.
 2017-58 (downloads as a pdf) has a table providing maximum credit amounts for other categories, income thresholds, and phase-outs.